[21 January 2014]

 Estimated Resupply Dates

-Bedford has dacarbazine powder for injection 200 mg vials on long-term back order and the company will not manufacture this product until capacity permits.2
+Bedford has dacarbazine powder for injection 200 mg vials on long-term back order and the company cannot estimate a release date.
+Ben Venue manufactured dacarbazine for Bedford.2

 Implications for Patient Care